wilfredoha/DevOps-Projects/13 - ANSIBLE REFACTORING AND STATIC ASSIGNMENTS (IMPORTS AND ROLES)/README.md

 Now your Jenkins pipeline is more neat and clean.

-# REFACTOR ANSIBLE CODE BY IMPORTING OTHER PLAYBOOKS INTO SITE.YML

 ## Refactor Ansible code by importing other playbooks into site.yml

 Before starting to refactor the codes, ensure that you have pulled down the latest code from master (main) branch, and created a new branch, name it refactor.